 Parents with children in TWC-funded child care are notified in writing of the provider’s corrective action probationary status no later than five business days after receiving notification from TWC of CCR’s decision to place the provider on corrective action probationary status.

-No new referrals are made to the provider while on corrective action probationary status.
+No new schedules are made to the provider while on corrective action probationary status.

 Rule Reference: §809.94(a)